CR Group Salary in the Federal Government (CR-01 to CR-07, 2026)

 | Gross annual salary (CR-04 minimum) | $57,217 |

-A CR-04 at minimum in Nova Scotia takes home approximately $39,929 per year.
-At this income level, the PSPP pension contribution is calculated at a flat 7.32% rate since the salary is below the Year's Maximum Pensionable Earnings (~$73,200).
+A CR-04 at minimum in Nova Scotia takes home approximately $39,474 per year.
+At this income level, the PSPP pension contribution is calculated at 8.00% (the 2026 Group 2 rate below the Year's Maximum Pensionable Earnings of $74,600).
+The rate jumps to 10.58% on earnings above YMPE.
 CPP2 contributions do not apply below the YMPE threshold.

 For CR-05 at $62,533, take-home would be approximately $1,698 per biweekly pay period.
 Use the take-home pay calculator for your specific level and province.